Darius0852/Data-Structures-and-Algorithms/StudyTonightNotes/Data-Structures-and-Algorithms.md

 It tells us that a certain function will never exceed a specified time for any value of input n.

-The question is why we need this representation when we already have big-O notation, which represents the tightly bound running time for any algorithm.
+The question is why we need this representation when we already have big-Θ notation, which represents the tightly bound running time for any algorithm.
 Let's take a small example to understand this.

 Consider Linear Search algorithm, in which we traverse an array's elements, one by one to search a given number.